Your disability may mean you need low-cost assistive technology to help you eat and drink as independently as possible.

 Low-cost assistive technology for dysphagia includes things like adaptive cutlery, plate guards, sticky mats and plugs to attach plates to a table.

-Low-cost items are easy to set up and use and are available from local suppliers or non-disability specific retailers.
+Low-cost items are easy to set up and use.
+They are available from local suppliers or non-disability specific retailers.

-If low cost assistive technology meets the NDIS funding criteria for you, we can include funding for it in your plan.
+If low-cost assistive technology meets the NDIS funding criteria, we can include it in your plan.

 Learn more about low cost assistive technology.